-South Africa's national government accounts are set out in Annexure B in a structure based on, but different to, the standard Government Finance Statistics (GFS)1 classification.
-In addition, both of these methodologies differ in several respects from the System of National Accounts (SNA)2 used in Chapter 2. of this Budget Review.
+South Africa's national government accounts are set out in Annexure B in a structure based on, but different from, the standard Government Finance Statistics $(GFS)^1$ classification.
+Both of these methodologies differ in several respects from the System of National Accounts $(SNA)^2$ used in Chapter 2 of the Budget Review.

-These three different methodologies are all used for the compilation of fiscal data, but each for a different purpose.
-This annexure therefore serves to describe the GFS system, and explain where and why the national budget data differs from it.
-The main differences between the SNA and GFS systems are also summarised below.
+These three methodologies are all used for the compilation of fiscal data, but each for a different purpose.
+This annex describes the GFS system and explains where and why the national budget data vary from it.
+The main characteristics of the SNA and GFS systems are also summarised below.